ESPN's Stephen A. Smith 'proud' of Bucks-led boycott over Jacob Blake shooting - Up News Info

 “You know the (TV) network’s going to lose money, so as a result the league is going to lose money.
 As a result, the owners are going to lose money.
 As a result, they’re going to make sure the players lose money.
 It [doesn’t] matter.

-“That’s what the players boycotting these games, that’s what they’re saying: It doesn’t matter because there are things that are more important.
+“That’s what the players boycotting these games, that’s what they’re saying: It doesn’t matter because there are things that are more important than money.
 Our (Black) people is more important than money.
 That’s what they’re saying.”

 Milwaukee’s move resulted in the NBA postponing all three scheduled playoff games Wednesday: Bucks-Magic, Thunder-Rockets and Lakers-Trail Blazers.
 No makeup dates have been announced.